AlbertoLeon/asp.net-identity-two-factor-auhtentication-email-sendgrid-OTP/README.md

 ### Notes
 This is not an elegant solution because several aspects:
-* It invalidates the Authenticar App Solution that Microsoft brings to us by default of setting an Authenticator.
+* It invalidates the Authenticator App Solution that Microsoft brings to us by default of setting an Authenticator.
-* The OTP is saved in plain text, It should be saved encrypted and encrypt the code informed by the user to comparision.
+* The OTP is saved in plain text, It should be saved encrypted and encrypt the code informed by the user to compare.
 * This repository is just reflecting a PoC as research purpose, don't use it in production without caring of this notes.